Understand Portability Options

 If you do want your project to be portable, one option is to use “Relative” mode.

 A quick and easy way to share a “Relative” (Project->Configure Project->Files->Portability) project is to save the Understand project.udb file in the root directory where the source code is located, Analyze the project, zip up the folder and it’s ready to share.
+Note that with this option the source files are limited to being in the same directory or below the .udb project file.
+If the source files are outside of the directory, either use the Named Root option shown below, or move the .udb project file to a more root location.

 The other portability option is a “NamedRoot“, which is very similar to an Environment Variable that points to the root directory.
 When this is shared, different users can use different definitions for the “NamedRoot” by clicking “Edit Named Roots”.